okeeffed/cheat-sheets/GraphQL/GraphQL.md

 ## The Graphiql tool

 This tool has been given to us by the GraphQL team.
+On the left hand side, we can write a query and run it to see what happens.